How long does it take to implement a WMS?

 With the Manhattan WMS and its embedded Warehouse Execution System it can ensure that all MHE and employee interactions, updates and tasks are controlled via a single source, ensuring complete coordination and an optimised outcome.

-Step 3 – Ensure that the team you put in place has the right involvement and focus
+Step 3: Ensure that the team you put in place has the right involvement and focus

 It’s all about teamwork!

-Step 4 - Testing, training and go-live approach
+Step 4: Testing, Training, and Go-Live approach

-Training for your entire team is essential and here, your WMS vendor should be leant on for full support to rollout training of process development, software implementation, operational procedures and change management.
+Here, your WMS vendor should be leant on for full support to rollout training of process development, software implementation, operational procedures and change management.
 We then recommend training an internal trainer for any future needs which will lessen the likelihood of additional costs down the line.

 Communication across your entire organisation during your implementation process cannot be underestimated.
 Hold regular meetings to discuss issues, exchange ideas and review costs and timings.
 If your WMS implementation is a particularly complex one, then we promote aiming for a consistent series of quick wins.
 Not only will this keep your project in-check but provide boosts of confidence and energy for your team.

-Step 5 – Project and Change Management
+Step 5: Project and Change Management

 Project management and change management resources are critical to a successful WMS implementation.
 If your company doesn’t have these internally situated already, consider outsourcing to industry experts.

-Sourcing an accredited and highly experienced Change Manager should also be a top priority.
-Agile and proactive, with the ability to manage your training and change needs, this team player should lead by example.
+Sourcing an accredited and highly-experienced Change Manager should also be a top priority: agile and proactive, with the ability to manage your training and change needs, this team player should lead by example.
 To guarantee an alignment of vision and mission, training and change should run in parallel on the project.

 Failing to establish these two key players on your team could result in disastrous delays in your WMS implementation, which may cause a domino effect across your entire project.

-Step 6 – Go live ramp up
+Step 6: Go-Live ramp up